InternationalIDEA/c.digital/README.md

 This project provides both the form designs and a working implementation of mobile app with OCR capability that is quite robust.

+## Prerequisite

+C.Digital App requires [OpenCV for Android Library](https://opencv.org/android/).
+The library needs to be imported into the Android Studio project as a module named "opencv".